Two More Succumb To COVID-19 In Assam - Pratidin Time

 Two More Succumb To COVID-19 In Assam

-Out of the two deaths, one was reported from Tinsukia and the other was reported from Dibrugarh.
+Out of the two deaths, one was reported from Sonitpur and the other was reported from Nagaon.

-“Sad to share the demise of two #COVID patients today~ Late Surjya Bh Limbu (48) of Tinsukia and Late Karuna Kanta Bhattacharjee (76) of Dibrugarh,” he tweeted.
+“Sad to share the demise of two #COVID patients today~ Late Rupa Devi (50) of Sonitpur and Late Bhaoreswar Bordoloi (78) of Nagaon.
+My deepest condolences to the bereaved families.
+Please take care.
+Om Shanti,” he tweeted